HeRAMS-WHO/herams-i18n/docs/index.rst

 Data for individual health facilities can be downloaded as **CSV** or **Excel** file.

-.. note:: Whether you have access to download data depends on your function and role.
-If you require your access permissions to be changed, kindly contact your country focal point or send an email to `herams@who.int <mailto:herams@who.int?>`_ specifying your function and role as well as a brief explanation on why you would like your access permissions to altered.
+.. note:: Whether you have permissions to download data depends on your function and role.
+If you require your access permissions to be changed, kindly contact your workspace owner, project admin or send an email to `herams@who.int <mailto:herams@who.int?>`_ specifying your function and role as well as a brief explanation on why you would like your access permissions to be altered.

 Download Workspace Data
 -----------------------